PraisePancakes/Circ/README.md

 cfgl.Serialize();
 //the value at key_path is now serialized to the Circ config file.
 ```
-Please remember that at this current point in time, the serialization of arrays is dangerous and will result in the array being deleted from the file.
-(Coming very soon!).

 That's it!
 Well... for now, I am still working hard every day to better this project.
 ### IN THE WORKS